jmczab/git-tris/Gaming system install.md

 ```

 Run Steam once so it sets up and patches, and then login.
 Add library /opt/games/SteamLibrary

-As alternatives to Steam Proton, grab the latest GE proton (https://github.com/GloriousEggroll/proton-ge-custom), untar to ~/.steam/root/compatibilitytools.d/ (needs to be created)
+As an alternative to Steam Proton, grab the latest GE proton (https://github.com/GloriousEggroll/proton-ge-custom), untar to ~/.steam/root/compatibilitytools.d/ (needs to be created)

 ## Lutris Pre-Reqs
 ```